George Gadaski

-George Kosti (30 April 1930 - 16 December 1982) was a Canadian professional wrestler and referee who spent his career in the American Wrestling Association (AWA) in Minnesota as George "Scrap Iron" Gadaski.
+George Kosti (30 April 1930 - 16 December 1982) was a Canadian professional wrestler and referee who spent his career in the American Wrestling Association (AWA) in Minnesota under the ring name George "Scrap Iron" Gadaski.
 Gadaski was considered the "jack of all trades" as he did ring set up, and later became a road agent.

 Professional wrestling career

-Originally a hockey player, he was the property of the Regina Pats and Chicago Blackhawks.
+Originally an ice hockey player, he was the property of the Regina Pats and Chicago Blackhawks.
 He chose family obligations over hockey and ended his career.
 Trained by Stu Hart and became a wrestler.

 Kosti made his professional wrestling debut in 1959 in Calgary for Stampede Wrestling.
 Kosti would then work in Canada and the southern States.
-He got the nickname "Scarp Iron" by a Georgia promoter.
+He got the nickname "Scrap Iron" by a Georgia promoter.

 Kosti made his debut in Minnesota for Verne Gagne's American Wrestling Association (AWA) in 1966 where he would be known as George Gadaski.

 On December 10, 1972, Gadaski fought in Ric Flair's first ever match ending in a 10-minute draw.
 In 1973, he defeated Flair.

 Kosti teamed with Kenny Jay during his career and wrestled his last match in 1981.
 Also refereed his last match in January 1982.